onesteinbv/odoo-docker/README.md

 of the state (`Updating`, `Creating`, `Maintenance`), and the second one when the work is completed (`Ready`).

 A running container will check the latest state, and if it's not `Ready` or `Reset`, will check when the last update happened.
 If that exceeds a timeout value, the container will add a `Reset` record, and will exit with an error, prompting a restart.
 If the state is `Ready` or `Reset`, the container run will proceed.

 ## TODO

 * Install apt packages listed in a file like requirements.txt for pipy
 * Rebase on the official Odoo 16.0 image for smaller installation?
+* Remove secrets (database name, service, user, password, etc) from env variables
+* For safety: use another db for the state history checks?